ze0nni/telnet-server/README.md

 > mvn clean install (will run the tests too)

-How to run the test
+How to run tests
 =====================

-mvn clean test
+> mvn clean test